irchchaf/irchchaf.github.io/index.md

 ---

 ### Classification and Regression
-This projects contains notebooks of regression and classification problems.
+<p style="text-align: justify;">This projects contains notebooks of regression and classification problems.
 The first notebook represents a classification problem to predict whether a patient is infected with covid-19 or not.
 The second notebook aims to predict a diamond price using tabular regression.
-It contains two main parts: EDA and price prediction.
+It contains two main parts: EDA and price prediction. </p>

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#)   [![](https://img.shields.io/badge/Pandas-white?logo=Pandas)](#)
 [![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter)](#) [![](https://img.shields.io/badge/sklearn-white?logo=scikit-learn)](#)